 If args is specified, it is a dictionary of values that will override anything read from files.
-This is primarily intended to pass the ARGUMENTS dictionary that holds variables specified on the command line.
-Example:
+The primary use is to pass the ARGUMENTS dictionary that holds variables specified on the command line, allowing you to indicate that if a setting appears on both the command line and in the file(s), the command line setting takes precedence.
+However, any dictionary can be passed.
+Examples: